someoneidoknow/mOS/README.md

 - RAM: Minimum 640K, recommended 1024K
 - Disk: 640KB (Floppy or HDD)

+These specifications have been deemed the requirement based on real hardware tests (on a local minecraft server, running on the E2E modpack)

 ## Installation

 To install mOS on your Open Computers system, follow these steps: